 I hate to burst your bubble or potentially ruin any future you had drawn up when it comes to your chinchilla’s housing and cage options, but chinchillas absolutely can’t live outside.

-If you are willing to hang with me for 2-3 minutes, I’m going to break down the exact reasons as to why chinchillas can’t live outside, considerations to keep in mind and additional safety tips to implement.
+If you are willing to hang with me for 2-3 minutes, I’m going to break down the exact reasons as to why chinchillas can’t live outside, considerations to keep in mind, and additional safety tips to implement.

 Why Chinchillas Can’t Live Outside Explained

 First and foremost, I don’t want any of my readers to be confused.

 Chinchillas also originate from Bolivia, Peru, Argentina, and Chili but for the most part, wild chinchillas are typically only found in Chili.

 This would leave many of us to believe that chinchillas although hunted and the preyed upon species can certainly live outside.

 The reason chinchillas can thrive in the geographical locations mentioned previously and live outdoors is due to the mild temperatures, low humidity, and minimal amounts of rain.

 For starters, chinchillas can’t exceed the temperatures we discussed at the beginning of this post.

 This is due to their inability to sweat and release heat and the fact that a chinchilla has the densest fur out of any land animal.

 If you feel your chinchilla may potentially be overheating, you can always use my “checking the inside and outside of the ears technique” to determine if they are overheating.

 Chinchilla’s also can’t drop below certain temperatures to avoid developing respiratory infections and other illnesses that may potentially lead to death and other health problems.

 The only way to do so would be ensuring your chinchilla is housed in a climate-controlled environment indoors to avoid these issues altogether.

 Let’s touch on some of those other potential issues now.

 Other Safety Considerations for Your Chinchilla When It Comes To Living Outside

 Another significant factor that you need to keep in mind is the fact that chinchillas also can’t get wet.